pyhumph/CodeClimb/README.md

-# EduRank
+# CodeClimb

-EduRank is a student leaderboard and coding challenge platform built with **Flask**.
+CodeClimb is a student leaderboard and coding challenge platform built with **Flask**.
 It allows teachers to assign marks manually (initial version) and displays a dynamic **ranked leaderboard** with privacy.

 ## Features